Isaac-Tait/cadhub/README.md

 ## Web
 `src -> components -> SearchCell` This is currently returning an error when you run `yarn rw dev`

-Does this need to be a plural cell?
+Does this need to be a plural cell??

 ```
 gen |   Error 0: GraphQLDocumentError: Unknown type "Int".